PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused characterization gate passes
 `360 passed, 1 xfailed in 18.98s`; the sole strict xfail is the selected direct assignment.

+The sole direct call now retains its unchanged dictionary as `_layout_opt_stridedslice_pre_concat_stats`; it remains observation-only, and the public-owner layout-recovery occurrence is unchanged.
+The focused implementation gate passes `361 passed in 18.38s`, the branch-changed broad suite passes `1554 passed in 29.49s`, and targeted static validation passes.

+The next unit should audit the sole direct SPP layout-cleanup result and its independent layout-recovery occurrence, including transactional schema, cleanup-only mutations, layout/diagnostics routing, and elementwise-Concat/ pre-Concat boundaries.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it